Forgot password

 Recommended Videos

-To preface this review, I managed to complete the main story in around 36 hours, while exploring every nook and cranny.
-Black Myth Wukong is more akin to Sekiro Shadows Die Twice than any Souls game, or Elden Ring.
-The game is also quite difficult, albeit by no means as difficult as FromSoftware’s games, which I think is a good thing.
+To preface this review, we’ve managed to complete the main story in around 36 hours of gameplay while exploring every nook and cranny available.
+So, let’s get the primary expectations from this game straight.
+Black Myth Wukong is more akin to Sekiro Shadows Die Twice rather than any Souls game or Elden Ring.
+The game is also quite difficult but it is by no means as difficult as FromSoftware’s titles and we believe this is a good thing.
 We’ll get into all the details of how the game manages to be different while remaining true to the genre and remaining accessible.

 Black Myth Wukong snow area with wukong standing